w3c/wai-about-wai/_about/groups/eowg/participate.md

 -   Commenting through GitHub and/or the EOWG mailing list
 -   Becoming an active participant

-If you have any questions, contact the W3C Team contact for EOWG, [Shawn Henry](https://www.w3.org/People/Shawn/).

 {::nomarkdown}
 {% include box.html type="end" %}
 {:/}